GhettoGirl/MusicConsole.js/README.md

 ###### Keyboard Interactions

  - `Ctrl+C` (`SIGINT`) cancels the current prompt and starts a new one.
-Handy if you are to lazy to remove the current one.
+Handy if you are to lazy to remove the current line.
- - `Ctrl+D` quits the app when the prompt is empty, otherwise does nothing.

 ###### Arguments